 - Let calls go through to the number callers originally dialed

-Tap “Save” once you’re done customizing your phone menu and you’re all set.
+Tap “Save” once you’re done customizing your phone menu, and you’re all set.

 But the perks of VoIP systems don’t stop with a phone menu.
-With OpenPhone, you can continue supporting callers and helping your team succeed with unlimited calling in the US and Canada.
-You can also access features like call recording, voicemail transcriptions, and integrations with business apps like HubSpot CRM and Slack, with small business-friendly pricing.
-Start your free trial of OpenPhone.
+With OpenPhone, you can continue supporting callers and helping your team succeed with free calling in the US and Canada.
+You can also access features like call recording, voicemail transcriptions, VoIP call forwarding, and integrations with business apps like HubSpot CRM and Slack, with small business-friendly pricing.

 Ready to see why OpenPhone remains the #1 business phone solution on G2?
 Start your free trial of OpenPhone now to set up your first business phone menu.